bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 console.log( str.split('') ); // output: ["a", "p", "p", "l", "e"] This is useful when we want to split the string into an array of letters.
 ```

-The `join(separator)` method combines all array elements into a string and derveloper can specify the separator as a argument.
+The `join(separator)` method combines all array elements into a string and developer can specify the separator as a argument.
 The default separator is a comma.

 ```js script
 let colors = ['red', 'blue', 'white'];